-especially the third, reveal hidden aspects of his principle of natural selection.
-The first reason was simply that in larger areas, there would be more places in the economy of nature for sub-portions of a common species to fill, that is, to become adapted to.
-The second reason was that in large areas there would be dynamic interaction and competition among different varieties, different species, and different genera-thus accelerating the adaptive response.
-Prior to the 1850s, Darwin had assumed that the selecting environment, that to which animals had to adapt, would be the very slowly changing geological environment: climate, water, and food supply.
-But he came to realize that it was the proximate and dynamic environment of other species that constantly acted in natural selection.
+Darwin's calculations also indicated that the dominant or most common species-those that ranged widely in open areas-were those most conducive to the production of multiple varieties and, ultimately, multiple daughter species.
+He had three reasons for suspecting this even before doing his statistics, and these reasons, especially the third, reveal hidden aspects of his principle of natural selection.
+The first reason was simply that in larger areas, there would be more places in the economy of nature for sub-portions of a common species to fill, that is, to become adapted to (Darwin, 1975, p.
+252; 1859, p.
+102).
+The second reason was that in large areas there would be dynamic interaction and competition among different varieties, different species, and different genera-thus accelerating the adaptive response.12 Prior to the 1850s, Darwin had assumed that the selecting environment, that to which animals had to adapt, would be the very slowly changing geological environment: climate, water, and food supply.13 But he came to realize that it was the proximate and dynamic environment of other species that constantly acted in natural selection.
 I will trace out the origin of this new awareness of a dynamic environment in section 7, below.